duran-thomas/Swiss-Investment-Company/README.md

 Upon successful entry, provide an attractive menu to the user with basic menu options such as the one below:

-INVESTMENT ORDER MANAGEMENT SYSTEM
+#INVESTMENT ORDER MANAGEMENT SYSTEM
- Prepare Investment Orders
+  Prepare Investment Orders
- Display Investment Orders
+  Display Investment Orders
- Search/Edit Investment Orders
+  Search/Edit Investment Orders
- Exit
+  Exit

 The requirements for each menu option are described below.
 Use attractive layouts for the display of information.
 Please note that the menu should be re-displayed on the screen after